A man travels to

 Barbara "not every parent is up to facing the naked youth" Mikkelson

 Sightings: One of the many bizarre plot twists in TV's Twin Peaks had Audrey Horne (Sherilyn Fenn) working undercover as a prostitute at a local casino-brothel.
-The owner insisted upon personally trying out each new girl, a situation that brought Audrey face to face with her father. ("The Last Evening," original air date: 24 May 1990.)
-The plot of the 1996 TV film The Ultimate Lie was also based on this legend.
+The owner insisted upon personally trying out each new girl, a situation that brought Audrey face to face with her father. ("The Last Evening," original air date:

 Last updated: 24 June 2011